CosmoStat/shear-pipe-peaks/README.md

 ## The impact of systematic errors on weak-lensing peak counts for UNIONS

-This repository containts the results of the paper: UNIONS: The impact of systematic errors on weak-lensing peak counts
+This repository containts the results of the paper "UNIONS: The impact of systematic errors on weak-lensing peak counts".

 Authors: Emma Ayçoberry, Virginia Ajani, Axel Guinot, Martin Kilbinger, Valeria Pettorino, Samuel Farrens, Jean-Luc Starck, Raphaël Gavazzi